Find Keyword Opportunities with Google Trends, Python and Ahrefs

 Merge Lists and Create a Master Dataframe

-Lastly, we create a dataframe from the master list we’ve created called data and name the columns.
+Create a DataFrame from the master list data and name the columns.

 if stop == 1: